p2rkw/xf86-input-mtrack/README.md

 Button emulation depends on this value being correct.
 Boolean value.
 Defaults to true.

+**ButtonMoveEmulate**
+Whether or not to count the moving finger when emulating button clicks.
+Boolean value.
+Defaults to false.

 **ButtonZonesEnable** -
 Whether or not to enable button zones.
 If button zones are enabled then the trackpad will be split into one, two, or three vertical zones.
 Clicking the